Skip to main content

 Do not ignore medication effects.
 Side effects can impair judgment, memory, alertness, coordination, vision, and calculation ability, and nervous-system-depressant medications can increase susceptibility to hypoxia.

 Set your hydration and fueling plan before the day gets hard, then stick to it on schedule.
-Fluid target: Add current threshold after verification.
-Sleeping-altitude change limit used for decision checks: Add current threshold after verification.
+Keep any numeric fluid target or sleeping-altitude change limit unresolved until it is confirmed by your clinician, guide service, or current trip protocol.

 Focus on consistency and tolerance: steady fluid intake across the day, practical electrolyte or flavor support, and simple foods you can keep down.
 If appetite drops, switch to smaller, regular eating intervals and keep intake carbohydrate-forward during exertion and after arrival.